Extension of AGM – Procedures and Consequences

 Preparation & Filing of e-form:

-Form GNL-1 should be prepared by the company for filing of application with Registrar of Company or ROC, by
+Form GNL-1 should be prepared by the company for filing of the application with the Registrar of Companies or the ROC, by

 • Mentioning the name of the company,